hypo69/hypo/docs/gemini/out/en/explainer/src/ai/tiny_troupe/TinyTroupe/tests/unit/test_utils.md

 **Classes:**

 * `MockEntity`: A simple class for testing the `name_or_empty` function.
 It has a single attribute, `name`, and a constructor to initialize it.
-It's a simple example demonstrating a data structure expected by the function `name_or_empty`.
+It's a simple example demonStarting a data structure expected by the function `name_or_empty`.
-* `DummyException`: A custom exception for testing the `repeat_on_error` decorator, demonstrating an exception class as input to this decorator.
+* `DummyException`: A custom exception for testing the `repeat_on_error` decorator, demonStarting an exception class as input to this decorator.

 **Functions:**